Weekly analytics digest, refreshed in place

 • Report.
 A Comma report titled something like Weekly product analytics — week of … or kept as a rolling report with revisions per week.

 • Cadence.
-Weekly on Pro (Monday 09:00 UTC), or pair with daily on Team for an interim view.
+Weekly (Monday 09:00 UTC), or pair with a daily interim view — any cadence, on any plan.

 • Reviewers.
 PM lead, eng lead, design lead.
 Anyone who's been on the Slack-screenshot thread.